celo-org/developer-tooling/docs/command-line-interface/validator.md

       [default: -1] what block to start at when looking at signer activity. defaults to the last 100 blocks

+  --useLedger
+      Set it to use a ledger wallet

   --validator=0xc1912fEE45d61C87Cc5EA59DaE31190FFFFf232d
       address of the validator to check if elected (and validating)